-Bit 1: ABT Description 0 Clearing conditions: After reading ABT = 1, cleared by writing 0 to ABT (initial value) 1 Setting conditions: When pin CS goes high during a transfer
+Bit 1 ABT Description 0 Clearing conditions: After reading ABT = 1, cleared by writing 0 to ABT (initial value) 1 Setting conditions: When pin CS goes high during a transfer

+Bit 0: Start/busy flag (STF)

-Bit 0-Start Flag (STF): Bit 0 controls the start of a transfer.
+Bit 0 controls the start of a transfer.
 If bit CS = 0 in PMR2, setting bit STF to 1 causes SCI2 to start transferring data.
-If bit CS = 1 in PMR2, SCI2 starts transferring data when \overline{CS} goes low.
+If bit CS = 1 in PMR2, then after STF is set to 1, SCI2 starts transferring data when \overline{CS} goes low.
 This bit stays at 1 during the transfer or while waiting for \overline{CS} input; it is cleared to 0 after the transfer is completed or when the transfer is aborted by \overline{CS} .
 It can therefore be used as a busy flag.